michele1783/ADM-HW3/README.md

 ## Content Description
 - funzioni.py is a custom module where you can find all our functions that were used in main;
-- Homework.ipybn is the notebook containing the code used to get the answers and the theoretical question.
+- Homework.ipynb is the notebook containing the code used to get the answers and the theoretical question.
--